5 Reasons To Go To Cooper Young Beerfest 2018

-The eighth annual Cooper Young Beer Fest is on October 14, 2017.
-It’s one of my favorite festivals in town, and I’m writing this last minute post because there are still just a few tickets left on sale for Saturday’s event.
-Get yours now before they sell out.
+The ninth annual Cooper Young Beer Fest is on October 20, 2018.
+It’s no secret that it’s one of my favorite festivals in town.
+There are still just a few tickets left on sale for Saturday’s event – so get yours now before they sell out.

 Here are five reasons to go this year:

 This is the big one that sets the CY Beer Fest apart.
 Other beer fests try to cram as many people in to the event as possible, but Cooper Young Beerfest limits tickets sales.
 This means shorter lines, which means more chances for you to try new and unique beers.
 You’ll get your money’s worth, for sure.
 Trust me.

 2. There will be a ton of regional and local beer.

 This year, there will be 39 regional breweries and home-brew clubs.
 All the breweries represented at the Fest are all from places within about a day’s drive of Memphis, and some of the beer is stuff you can’t get in Memphis yet.

 Here’s another one that sets Cooper Young Beerfest apart: each brewery is required to send at least one person who is knowledgeable about their beer in case you want to nerd out about it.
 Yes, volunteers will be there to help pour and keep things moving, but you’ll at least have someone who knows something about the tasty brew you’re quaffing.
 Surprisingly, this not standard at most beer festivals.

 4. The Fest is a fundraiser for the CYCA.